Xyloxy/django_mass_update/README.md

 3. Add `path('admin/', include('massupdate.urls'))`, to urls.py before admin.site.urls line

 # Important mentions
 This project was heavily influenced by `burke-software`'s `django-mass-edit`.
-This project does not reuse any code from it, but this project would not have existed otherwise.
+This project does not reuse any code from it, though it is heavily inspired by it.

 https://github.com/burke-software/django-mass-edit/